 Best Organized Day Trips

-- Full-Day Tour to Giza Pyramids, Memphis, and Sakkara · 62 reviews
+- Giza Pyramids, Sphinx, Memphis, and Saqqara from Cairo · 108 reviews

 Cairo may be the modern capital of Egypt, but Memphis, just 25 km (15 miles) away, was the ancient capital.
 Located at the mouth of the Nile Delta, Memphis was one of the most important cities in ancient Egypt.
 It was home to Egyptian rulers who built vast temple complexes.
 Unfortunately, little remains of their achievements today, having been ravaged by the depredations of time, the flood plain environment and the usage of its stone for the buildings of medieval Cairo A must-see site is the Open Air Museums however, which contains a huge limestone statue of Ramses II as well as a massive alabaster Sphinx and other monuments.

 Egypt isn’t all just sand dunes, as you’ll find out when you visit Wadi El Rayan, just over two hours by car from Cairo.
 It’s a nature reserve where you’ll see mountains, rock formations, oasis and beautiful waterfalls.
 You may also come across Egyptian wildlife such as gazelles, foxes and a whole bunch of birds, including migratory birds, eagles and falcons.
 The area also is known as Whale Valley because numerous whale fossils, among the first anywhere, were found here.
 If you drive yourself, a four-wheel drive vehicle is recommended because some roads are pretty rough.
 It gets hot here, so bring sunscreen and lots of water.See trip reviews & prices.